 ping -6 black.host

-Once you’ve successfully configured IPv6 on your server, you can add additional addresses under the addresses key in your configuration file.
-The addresses can be added as an additional list item in the current format or as an object sequence containing all of the addresses.
+Once you’ve successfully configured IPv6 on your server, you can add additional addresses under your configuration file’s address key.
+The addresses can be added as an additional list item in the current format or as an object sequence containing all addresses.
 Here is an example:

 ... addresses: - 2a07:85XX:0:XXX::2/64 - 2a07:85XX:0:XXX::3/64 - 2a07:85XX:0:XXX::4/64 ...